oreillyh/Iris-Data-Set-Project/README.md

   The Scikitlearn library site contains various examples of machine learning models of the Iris data set including principal component analysis, logistic regression and nearest neighbours classification (amongst others) ref: [http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html]

    ### 3.0  DISCUSSION AND CONCLUSION
-  The Iris Data set contains a relatively simple number of measurements whcih can be elegantly used to demonstrate statistical to differentiate different data sets and use those data sets to develop mechine learning algorithms to predict and classify unknowns.
+  The Iris Data set contains a relatively simple number of measurements which can be elegantly used to statistically differentiate different data sets and use those data sets to develop mechine learning algorithms to predict and classify unknowns.

   Initial attempts to import the csv file and split it using basic python code proved cumbersome.
-The Pandas library simplified the process of data import and manipulation as seen in the Irisdat_mean.py script and in subsequent work.
+The Pandas library simplified the process of data import and manipulation as seen in the Irisdata_mean.py script and in subsequent work.

+Table of Means for all species

+Mean (Sepal Length) for Iris Setosa:                          6.253 Mean  (Sepal Width) for Iris Setosa:                          2.865 Mean  (Petal Length) for Iris Setosa:                         4.912 Mean  (Petal Width) for Iris Setosa                           1.681

+Mean (Sepal Length) for Iris Versicolor:                      5.910 Mean  (Sepal Width) for Iris Versicolor:                      2.762 Mean  (Petal Length) for Iris Versicolor:                     4.298 Mean  (Petal Width) for Iris Versicolor:                      1.356

+Mean (Sepal Length) for Iris Virginica:                       6.610 Mean  (Sepal Width) for Iris Virginica                        2.973 Mean  (Petal Length) for Iris Virginica:                      5.552 Mean  (Petal Width) for Iris Virginica:                       2.019

+Table of Standard Deviations for all species

+SD of Sepal Length for Iris Setosa:                          0.662 SD of Sepal Width for Iris Setosa                            0.331 SD of Petal Length for Iris Setosa:                          0.828 SD of Petal Width for Iris Setosa:                           0.426 SD of Sepal Length for Iris Versicolor:                      0.486 SD of Sepal Width for Iris Versicolor:                       0.308 SD of Petal Length for Iris Versicolor:                      0.533 SD of Petal Width for Iris Versicolor:                       0.266 SD of Sepal Length for Iris Virginica:                       0.631 SD of Sepal Width for Iris Virginica:                        0.320 SD of Petal Length for Iris Virginica:                       0.550 SD of Petal Width for Iris Virginica:                        0.268

-  Plopts and histograms in the Iris_Data_np_v2.py file showed how unique the sepal lengths, widths and petal lengths and widths are for each species.
-This can be summarised by their individual means.
-Out put of standard deviation shows in simple terms the variability around the mean within characteristics.
+  Plots and histograms in the Iris_Data_np_v2.py file showed how unique the sepal lengths, widths and petal lengths and widths are for each species.
+This can be summarised by their individual means as seen in the table above.
+Output of Standard deviation shows in simple terms the variability around the mean within characteristics.

   Tentative research on machine learning indicates a vast amount of work done on the Iris data set and the various machine learning techniques employed.